vivianblanco-tech/device-flow/docs/PHASE_3_COMPLETE.md

 **Status**: All sections implemented and tested

 ## Overview
-Phase 3 focused on implementing the main forms and business process workflows for the laptop tracking system.
+Phase 3 focused on implementing the main forms and business process workflows for Align.
 All core functionality for managing the shipment lifecycle has been implemented.

 ---